satorici/satori-docs/satori_help/docs/getting-started/playbooks.md

 # Playbooks overview

-In Satori, the files where testing procedures are defined are known as Playbooks.
-These files use YAML syntax and have the ".yml" file extension.
+In Satori, testing procedures are defined in files known as Playbooks.
+These Playbooks utilize YAML syntax and are saved with the ".yml" file extension.

-Playbooks may contain a variety of components such as settings, imports, tests, executions, and asserts.
-All of these elements follow a specific language specification[1].
+A Playbook may include several key components such as settings, imports, tests, executions, and asserts.
+Each component follows a specific language specification to ensure consistency and functionality across different Playbooks.

 ## Writing your first playbook

-In order to test something we first need to get the information.
-The way to do this is executing commands to get the outputs: stdout, stderr, return code, time spent, etc.
+To begin testing with Satori, you first need to gather information by executing commands.
+These commands can produce various outputs such as stdout, stderr, return codes, and time spent.

-How can you express this?
-Simple:
+Here’s a basic example of how to execute a command:

 ```yml
 execute:
   - [echo Hello world!]
 ```

-This execution may or may not be correct.
-We want to know if the return code is zero and if the output contains a certain string:
+In this example, the command `echo Hello world!` is executed.
+However, to validate whether the command works as expected, you need to add assertions.
+For instance, you can check if the return code is zero and if the output contains a specific string:

 ```yml
 test: